JBailey94/face-recognition/README.md

 <a href="https://jbailey94.github.io/face-recognition/">Test App Here!</a>

 <h1> Instructions </h1>
-<h2> Find an image link online then paste it into the text box.
-After that click Detect! </h2>
+<p>Find an image link online then paste it into the text box.
+After that click Detect! </p>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).